Undergraduate Research Conferences

 - Ensure departmental faculty engagement in the NCUR Fellow process.

-- Achieve early submission of student information needed for travel planning purposes to ensure as many Brockport students as possible are presenting at NCUR 2020.
+- Achieve early submission of student abstracts to ensure as many Brockport students as possible are presenting at NCUR 2021.

 - Identify significant student research projects.